Chapter 19: The Tragedy at Ong Thanh 062025

 However, that became extremely hard to do because of the large number of

-wounded which needed to be helped.
-Still, Sergeant Valdez did his best
+wounded who needed help.
+Still, Sergeant Valdez did his best to rally

-to rally his tattered company, leading his men in the direction of the
+his tattered company, leading his men in the direction of the least

-least amount of incoming fire.
-That path was not due north toward the
+amount of incoming fire.
+That path was not due north toward the ranks of

-ranks of D Company, because D Company people were returning fire in the
+D Company, because D Company people were returning fire in the direction

-direction of anyone retreating north toward them.
-How messed up was
+of anyone retreating north toward them.
+How messed up was that?
+Instead,

 Additionally, Triet's diversionary sniper fire on the NDP was now